secretstartups/handbook/content/handbook/engineering/infrastructure/core-platform/systems/geo/process.md

   - The possible resolution approach is understood
   - An effort estimate has been provided
   - Its severity and priority are understood
-- Labelled with: `group::geo`, `geo::active` and `workflow::ready for development`
+- labeled with: `group::geo`, `geo::active` and `workflow::ready for development`
 - Labels for `severity` and `priority` have been set

 Refer to the [Geo Bug Triage issue board](https://gitlab.com/groups/gitlab-org/-/boards/1077712).

 #### Engineering Customer/Support Rotation Process (Trial Phase)

 Every week, a Geo engineer is assigned to be the DRI for doing the technical assessment of customer support tickets + monitoring [#g_geo](https://gitlab.enterprise.slack.com/archives/C32LCGC1H) channel for support issues.

 A different backend engineer is assigned to support rotation each week and we schedule shifts 2 to 6 months in advance.
 This is a new rotation documented here in this [issue](https://gitlab.com/gitlab-org/geo-team/discussions/-/issues/5118)